norpuma/erogeGamesResources/StoriesAndScenes/LoserStorylines.md

 - Display weakness
 - Display compassion
 - Lose when confronted to violence, aggressiveness or challenging rivals

+I can't have pussy.
+I don't deserve pussy.

+Pussy is only for black cocks.

+I only see pussy when I am pleasing mistress or one of her friends.
+I only see pussy when preparing her for big black cock.

 ## Story Concepts
 Stories are built out of setups, turning points, requirement fulfilling scenes, requirement derived scenes, ending scenes and filler scenes.